 For basic rate taxpayers you will pay the following standard rate of CGT:

 - On residential property 18%

 - On other chargeable assets 10%

 For higher rate taxpayers you will pay the following enhanced rate of CGT:

 - On other chargeable assets 20%

 If you pay basic rate tax on your income, you will pay capital gains tax at the standard rate up to an amount of gain equal to your unused income tax basic rate band, and at the higher rate on any excess.

-If you pay higher rate income tax (with taxable income in excess of £34,501+), you will pay capital gains tax at the higher rate on the entirety of any profit acquired from a chargeable asset.
+If you pay higher rate income tax, you will pay capital gains tax at the higher rate on the entirety of any profit acquired from a chargeable asset.

 How to calculate capital gains tax

 The starting point in how to calculate capital gains tax is to work out any taxable gain, ie; any profit made on the disposal of the asset(s) in question.